Yougin/GoEuroMobile/README.md

 GoEuroMobile is a test assignment application.
 The description can be found here https://github.com/goeuro/mobile-test

+Demo movie can be found here: https://www.youtube.com/watch?v=dEg6WfzOySA&feature=youtu.be

 A part of the application was created using `TDD` approach.
+In order to make this happen the MVP and DI architectural patters are used.
 Tests written with plain unit tests (`JUnit4`) and with `Robolectic` library where not mocked version of object instances from Android Framework is under consideration.

 The following 3rd party libraries were used: